ismail2071/Bulletsub/TO-LIST.md

 ------------------------------------------------

-- [ ] display multi time issue  (danmu duplicate)
 - [ ] reload danmu when change target video
+- [ ] fullscreen load danmu when user click load
-- [ ] right click to display / close danmu when fullscreen
+- [ ] not to load danmu to cuurent video twice
 - [ ] open danmu window need not to always resume timeline
-- [ ] flag to record loaded urls

 ------------------------------------------------
 (2) Nice to have functions